Draugmeister/Draugmeister.github.io/README.md

 • Monster battles and losing a friend: d8 damage to WIL
 • Experiences of horror, Leviathans from the deeps: d10 damage to WIL

 **Pivotal Moment**
 When WIL is reduced to 0, characters experience a Pivotal Moment.
 See the Pivotal Moment table and cross-reference the damage dealt to reduce WIL to 0 and take the consequence.

 **Cling to what you hold dear…**
 If a character experiences stress, they can choose an item they are carrying and use it as a totem of comfort.
 If you do this for a Long Rest, this item is now your Cherished Possession

 **Recovering from the Horrors**
-A Lilliputian can recover d6+1 WIL by holding the Cherished Possession for a Short Rest or restore max WIL resting for a Full Rest on land.
+A character can recover d6+1 WIL by holding the Cherished Possession for a Short Rest or restore max WIL resting for a Full Rest on land.
 WIL cannot be restored without a Cherished Possession.
 If lost, a new item can become a Cherished Possession after d3+1 Long Rests.

 **SCARS**
 When an attack reduces a PC's HP to exactly 0, they are uniquely impacted.
 Look up the result on the table below based on the total damage taken: